CospanDesign/nysa/nysa/cbuilder/verilog/wishbone/common/wb_mem_2_ppfifo/readme.txt

 Wishbone Memory to Ping Pong FIFO

-Utility Module that can be put into a slave to allow it to read data from a wishbone memory interface and write it into a Ping Pong FIFO
+Utility module that can be used in a slave core to read data from a memory core (wb_sdram, wb_bram) on the wishbone bus and transfer this data to a local Ping Pong FIFO

 How to use: